slavivanov/encharge-integrations-utilities/README.md

   - `events`: { type: "operation" | "list", operation?: string, list?: string[]}

-    Describes how to set up event listeners for a hook trigger.
+    Describes how to set up event listeners for event trigger.

     - If `type` is "operation":